sippulse/tfps/README.md

 ## How It Works!

 TFPS learns the address, dialed numbers and behavior from strategically placed honeypots.
-We learn in realitime, IP addresses and Premium Rate Numbers associated to fraudulent activities.
+We learn in realtime, IP addresses and Premium Rate Numbers associated to fraudulent activities.
 We also learn from our own detection process.
 Some customers have in-site honeypots to detect targeted attacks.
 Once an address is learned it is updated in real-time in the blacklist database.
 Beyond the blacklist rules, calls will also be checked against pre or dynamically set rules, such as:

 * Country of Origin (IP Geolocation)
 * Country of Destination (Dialed #)